MicrosoftDocs/dynamics365smb-docs-pr.en-gb/business-central/walkthrough-planning-supplies-automatically.md

 ## <a name="creating-a-net-change-plan"></a>Creating a Net Change Plan
  The next day, before any supply orders are started or posted, a new sales order arrives from Libros S.A. for ten touring bikes to be shipped on 02-12-2021.
 Eduardo is notified of the new demand, and he proceeds to replan in order to adjust the current supply plan.
 Eduardo uses the Net Change Plan function to calculate only the changes that are made to demand or supply since the last planning run.
 In addition, he expands the planning period to 02-14-2021 to include the new sales demand on 02-12-2014.

- The planning system calculates the best way to cover the demand for these two identical products, such as to consolidate some purchase and works orders, reschedule other orders, and create new orders where it is required.
+ The planning system calculates the best way to cover the demand for these two identical products, such as to consolidate some purchase and production orders, reschedule other orders, and create new orders where it is required.

 ### <a name="to-create-the-new-sales-demand-and-replan-accordingly"></a>To create the new sales demand and replan accordingly